 I was stuck in a rut, working in a job that I detested.
-It tooka car crash to make me realise that life is too short to not take risks.
+It took a car crash to make me realise that life is too short to not take risks.

 I expected to visit Australia for a year, return home and resume my life.
 However, I caught the travel bug and have barely stopped travelling since.

 This was something I didn’t expect to happen, nor did I expect travelling to fundamentally change my perspective on so many things.
-Travelling long-term as opposed to going away for a break opens up your mind in ways I didn’t know was possible.
+Travelling long-term as opposed to going away for a break opens up your mind in ways I didn’t know were possible.

-Travelling forces you to face realities which you were either unaware of or uncomfortable with.
+Travelling forces you to face realities you were either unaware of or uncomfortable with.
 Once you come face-to-face with these realities, you will never look at life the same way again.

 Exposing ourselves to different cultures and new parts of the globe is a great way to broaden our horizons and ensure we don’t become entrenched in dogmatic thinking or wallow in a comfort zone.

 It was Aristotle that stated, ‘the unexamined life is one not worth living.’
 I wholeheartedly agree with this sentiment.
 I would go further and say that a life where we do not push our boundaries or open ourselves to new experiences is not worth living either.

 Travelling changes your perspective in many ways.
 From opening your mind to the rich cultures in the world to an appreciation for the world we live in.

 Perhaps the best thing travelling did for me was to shake me out of my comfort zone and make me appreciate there are more ways to live life than what we already know.
 The decision to live abroad for a year in Australia was one of the best I’ve ever made!